zulip/zulip/docs/dev-env-first-time-contributors.md

 Then Vagrant was not able to create a symbolic link.

-First, if you are using Windows, **make sure you have run Cygwin as an administrator**.
+First, if you are using Windows, **make sure you have run Git BASH (or Cygwin) as an administrator**.
 By default, only administrators can create symbolic links on Windows.

 Second, VirtualBox does not enable symbolic links by default.
 Vagrant starting with version 1.6.0 enables symbolic links for VirtualBox shared